Amaaaarrrrrr/maybelline-project/README.md

 # Makeup Store Application
-Makeup Store is a simple web application that allows users to browse, search, and purchase makeup products from a specified brand.
-The app fetches product data from an API and displays the products with details such as image, price, and description.
+Makeup Store is a simple web application that allows users to browse, search, and purchase makeup products from the specified brand, Maybelline.
+The app fetches product data from an API and displays products with details such as image, price, and description.
 Users can add products to a shopping cart, modify quantities, and proceed to checkout.

 ## Features
 ### Core Features